-If appliances contain R32 refrigerant, the floor area of the room in which the appliances are installed, operated and stored MUST be larger than the minimum floor area defined in table below A (m2).
+If appliances contain R32 refrigerant, the floor area of the room in which the appliances are installed, operated and stored MUST be larger than the minimum floor area defined in table below A $(m^2)$ .
 This applies to:

-- Indoor units without a refrigerant leakage sensor; in case of indoor units with refrigerant leakage sensor, consult the installation manual - Outdoor units installed or stored indoors (e.g. winter garden, garage, machinery room)
+- Indoor units without a refrigerant leakage sensor; in case of indoor units with refrigerant leakage sensor, consult the installation manual - Outdoor units installed or stored indoors (e.g. winter garden, garage, machinery room) - Pipework in unventilated spaces

-- The pipework shall be securely mounted and guarded protected from physical damage. - Keep the pipework installation to a minimum.
+- Pipework shall be protected from physical damage. - Installation of pipework shall be kept to a minimum.